gonzalo123/logs2cloudwatch/README.md

 The sidecar container is a secondary container that runs alongside the primary container.
 It's tightly coupled with the primary container and assists it by providing additional services or functionality.
 In our example, the sidecar resposability will be push logs to AWS CloudWatch.
-The idea is share a docker volume between both containers.
+The idea is sharing a docker volume between both containers.
 Whit this technique, our primary container will not be affected in network latency generating logs.

 The idea is generate something like this: